Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/hybridMethod.rst

 		Number of individuals

 	- :literal:`relativeToleranceConstraints`
-		:literal:`double` defining the relative tolerance of the optimisation algorithm with respect to the Sims-Flanagan problem constraints.
+		:literal:`double` defining the relative tolerance of the optimisation algorithm with respect to the hybrid method problem constraints.
 Default value is arbitrarily set to 1.0e-6.

-	- :literal:`initialGuessThrustModel`
-		:literal:`pair` object that provides an initial guess for the optimisation, as described in (ADD REFERENCE).
-The first element is a function returning..., and the second element is a double defining the relative tolerance

-The :literal:`HybridMethod` class is directly derived from the base class :literal:`LowThrustLeg`, and all the methods contained in that base class are thus available from any :literal:`HybridMethod` object (see (TO BE COMPLETED) for more details).
+The :literal:`HybridMethod` class is directly derived from the base class :literal:`LowThrustLeg`, and all the methods contained in that base class are thus available from any :literal:`HybridMethod` object (see :ref:`tudatFeaturesLowThrustTrajectory` for more details).
 This includes, among others, the methods allowing the user to retrieve the trajectory, mass, thrust, and thrust acceleration history along the trajectory.

 The constructor of the class :literal:`HybridMethod` automatically calls the method :literal:`performOptimisation`, which tries to find the solution to the optimisation problem as defined by the hybrid method, using the optimisation settings provided by the user.
 This method creates the structure :literal:`HybridMethodProblem`, which defines the corresponding optimisation problem.
 It thus saves the identified optimum in the (TO BE COMPLETED) object, which can be retrieved from the (TO BE COMPLETED) method.